eugenmueller/secuconnect/README.md

 ### Contracts

-The contract endpoint provide function to create and validate a contract sub-project
+The contract endpoint provides methods to create and validate a contract sub-project

-You could create a contract sub-project in this way
+You could create a contract sub-project this way

 ```ruby
 contract = Secuconnect::Payment::Contract.create(account_id: account_id, body: body)